Planned Right. Managed Right. Designed Right.

 Notable Quotes

-"Research and insights are only part of the information schema we’re talking about — there’s a vastness of design information we need at our fingertips."
+"Research and insights are only part of the information schema we’re talking about.
+There’s a vastness of complexity in design information we need at our fingertips."

-"The design planning and management tool pulls together all necessary design reference material and design deliverables that need ongoing management."
+"The design planning and management tool pulls together all necessary design reference material and deliverables, focusing on actively tracked info and their relationships."

-"Planned right and managed right design leads to the right thing, designed right, and built right."
+"Planned right and managed right is the key to designing it right, not just designing the right thing and building it right."

 Or choose a question: